-The flame has been lit in remembrance of the fallen Catalans of war, including the War of the Spanish Succession, as well as the World Wars.
+The flame inside the Santa Maria del Mar Basilica has been lit in remembrance of the fallen Catalans of war, including the War of the Spanish Succession, as well as the World Wars.

 Park De La Cuitadella

 Then, it was a short cycle through Barcelona to the beautiful Park De La Cuitadella.
-I was so happy that I found the Mammoth…
+I was so happy that we found the Elephant!

-The weather was amazing and we got some fantastic pictures of the Cascada fountain.
-Some of the gargoyles were designed by Gaudi.
+The weather was amazing and we got some fantastic pictures of the Cascada fountain, a fine example of art nouveau in Barcelona with clams and lizards that were designed by Gaudi.

 It was the perfect time of year to visit Barcelona beach, because it was still sunny (over 20 degrees) but not packed out as it can be in the summer months of July and August.
 It was great to see people rollerblading and on Segways along the promenade.
 But I prefer my bike! 😉

 We also got the chance to cycle through Barceloneta, the small fishing neighborhood with narrow streets.
 It is often characterized by the laundry hanging between flats.
 Once a run-down and poorer area, Barceloneta is now quite artsy and up-and-coming.